 Default tariffs set on the customer are inherited by all their numbers.
 Numbers can override these values individually.
 See Numbers for number-level settings and Call Tariffs for full details on how rating works.

+Fallback Markup.
 If a call has no tariff rate and no per-class markup, the platform applies a fallback markup at billing time as a last resort.
-The fallback applies across all call classes.
-The platform checks for a fallback on the tariff first, then the number, then the customer.
-See Rating priority for the full chain.
+The fallback applies across all call classes, and the platform checks for a fallback on the tariff first, then the number, then the customer.

 Finding Customers